Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - A positive virologic test should be confirmed as soon as possible by a repeat virologic test on a second specimen (AII).

-- Definitive exclusion of HIV infection in nonbreastfed infants is based on two or more negative virologic tests, with one obtained at ≥1 month of age and one at ≥4 months of age, or two negative HIV antibody tests from separate specimens obtained at ≥6 months of age (AII).
+- Definitive exclusion of HIV infection in non-breastfed infants is based on 2 or more negative virologic tests, with one obtained at age ≥1 month and one at age ≥4 months, or 2 negative HIV antibody tests from separate specimens obtained at age ≥6 months (AII).

 - Some experts confirm the absence of HIV infection at 12 to 18 months of age in infants with prior negative virologic tests by performing an antibody test to document loss of maternal HIV antibodies (BIII).

-- HIV antibody assays alone can be used for diagnosis of HIV infection in children with perinatal exposure who are ≥18 months of age and in children with non-perinatal exposure (see text for exceptions) (AII).
+- Screening HIV antibody assays in conjunction with a confirmatory antibody test or virologic detection test can be used for diagnosis of HIV infection in children with perinatal exposure aged ≥18 months and in children with non-perinatal exposure (see text for special situations) (AII).

 |Rating of Recommendations: A = Strong; B = Moderate; C = Optional